Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Effective action analysis

-\textit{Analysis of effective action}.
 Lastly we present a simple and unified picture for the results obtained so far.
-At an integer filling $q$, near the SF-MI phase transition, one can use a strong-coupling random-phase approximation \cite{sengupta2005} to arrive at an effective action for the 2D SSH-BHM,
+At an integer filling $q$, near the SF-MI phase transition, one can use a strong-coupling random-phase approximation \cite{sengupta2005mott} to arrive at an effective action for the 2D SSH-BHM,

-where all $c_{\ell }$ are real, and $\tilde U$ is a renormalized interaction strength \cite{sm}.
-Note this effective action is obtained by two successive Hubbard-Stratonovich transformation, the auxiliary field $a$ in Eq.~\eqref{Seff} generates same correlatos as the original bosonic field.
-In the SF phase, by introducing small fluctuations, $a_{i}(\tau) =( \varphi +\delta \rho _{i}(\tau) ) \ee^{\ii\delta \theta_{i}( t) }$, we expand the effective action to quadratic order, \begin{widetext}
+where all $c_{\ell }$ are real, and $\tilde U$ is a renormalized interaction strength \cite{Note1}.
+Note this effective action is obtained by \textit{two} successive Hubbard-Stratonovich transformation, and the auxiliary field $a$ in Eq.~\eqref{Seff} generates same correlators as the original bosonic field.
+In the SF phase, by introducing small fluctuations, $a_{i}(\tau) =( \varphi +\delta \rho _{i}(\tau) ) \ee^{\ii\delta \theta_{i}( t) }$, we expand Eq.~\eqref{Seff} to quadratic order, \begin{widetext}

 \end{widetext} By requiring $c_{1}=0$ (i.e., on the PH symmetric line) and in the low-energy limit $\omega \rightarrow 0$ (i.e., dropping all the higher-order time derivative terms), phase mode and amplitude mode becomes decoupled, which explains the persistence of pure phase modes at low energies in Fig.~\ref{fig3} for both fillings.
-Noticing that along the PH symmetric line, it is easy to show that $c_{\ell }\sim \mathcal{O}(q^{-\ell +1})$ for $\ell \geq 2$.
-Thus in the large filling limit only $c_{2}$ survives, even away from the low energy limit.
-Moreover, these modes inherit band topology directly from the 2D SSH model, since the hopping terms are not altered.
-This observation explains the existence of topological Higgs-amplitude and Goldstone-phase bands for $q\rightarrow \infty $, in Fig.~\ref{fig2}.
+Noticing that along the PH symmetric line, it is easy to show that $c_{\ell }\sim \mathcal{O}(q^{-\ell +1})$ for $\ell \geq 2$, thus in the large filling limit only $c_{2}$ survives, even away from the low-energy limit.
+Moreover, these modes inherit band topology directly from the 2D SSH model, as the hopping terms not altered.
+This explains the existence of topological Higgs-amplitude and Goldstone-phase bands for $q\rightarrow \infty $, in Fig.~\ref{fig2}.